NeetishPathak/SSL_Resumption/Statistics/README.md

 # Statistics <br />
-Statistics Directory contains generated client Server Logs and TestCases Directory <br />
+Statistics Directory contains generated Client logs, Server Logs and TestCases Directory <br />
 The excel files will contain values for Connection and Complete Read/Write Operation Measured on corresponding machines.
 For client logs, check Statistics/ClientLogs directory.
 For server logs, check Statistics/ServerLogs directory <br/>

 The first four values in each row of the csv files correspond to just the connection (TCP + SSL connect) (C)<br/>